SarloteKumpina/laura-sarlote-project/README.md

     |    1234    |   0   |   3  |       9       |
     |    5678    |   0   |   1  |       8       |

-2. Create a class "CowsAndBullsGame" with main method for creating the game and:
+2. Create a class "BullsAndCowsGame" with main method for creating the game and:

     a) import Scanner for users input;
 b) create a variable "numbersOnly" with datatype String;